 - 1 cup salt

-Combine your dry ingredients and then slowly add your water, mixing until you have a dough-like consistency.
+Combine your dry ingredients and then slowly add your water, mixing until you have a dough-like consistency. **I don’t always need the full amount of water, depending on what brand of flour I use…I recommend adding your water in small amounts a little at a time until you reach the desired consistency.
+You want the dough to be borderline dry but wet enough to stick together.
+If you get too much liquid it will stick to your table or hands, but by all means if this happens please add more flour!
 At this point you can decide to leave it natural and add color by painting your ornaments or sculptures after they are dry, OR you can knead in some color and give our marbled dough a try!

 Mixing the Colors